 Amy is the daughter – a lampwork beadmaker.
 Amy has been designing and creating jewellery for many years, and had a bit of a bead-buying addiction.
 It was only a natural transition to making her own beads, which she has been doing since the beginning of 2006.
 Amy makes beads at a torch in her small home studio, anneals them in a special glass kiln, and cleans them thoroughly with a dremel.
 She offers them for sale in sets mostly, although she loves to create jewelry pieces as well.
 The beadmaking has just sort of taken over!

 Amy would love to work with recycled glass too but unfortunately it is not as viable for beadmaking – you can’t combine different pieces of recycled glass in the same bead, which becomes extremely limiting.
 Amy uses mostly Italian art glass in her work – Moretti, Effetre, and Vetrofond – although more recently she has begun expanding into some of the American companies, such as Creation is Messy and Double Helix.
-She also uses Lauscha glass and Reichenbach (both German companies) lmost exclusively for encasing, due to the wonderful clarity these glasses produce in the clears.
+She uses Lauscha, Kugler, and Reichenbach glasses almost exclusively for encasing, due to the wonderful clarity these glasses produce in the clears.
 She works on a Minor torch with two oxygen concentrators.

-The Two Glassy Ladies sometimes collaborate for certain projects, and Elizabeth is always happy to recycle Amy’s rejected or broken beads!
+The Two Glassy Ladies sometimes collaborate for certain projects, and Elizabeth is always happy to re-purpose Amy’s beads!
 We sell our items together at craft fairs too.